jasminesmn/ABPEPserver/README.md

 Scatter contour plot depicting for every gene the number of W>F peptides when the gene is higher expressed (intensity > 0) on X-axis (High Class) and when the gene is lower expressed (intensity < 0) on Y-axis (Low Class).
 Contours depict the density of the distribution.
 W>F peptides in tumours and normal adjacent normal tissues are depicted in red and green, respectively.

 ### W>F Substitutants page
 Lastly, the page 'W>F Substitutants' allows the user to browse through and download actual detected peptides as well as their number of observations along with further details in table format.
+In this module, the user can also choose from the two databases as described in the 'Analyze page' module.
 Furthermore, the user can choose to plot the number of occurences per peptide in tumour and tumor-adjacent normal tissues.
 Peptide lists are available for download in .txt file format.